alanrogers/eghop/src/suggested.md

        segment of ~50 kb that is inherited from Neandertals and occurs at a frequency of ~30% in south Asia and ~8% in Europe."

-1. [Schlebusch et al. 2020][schlebusch10:mbe] Khoe-San genomes reveal unique variation and confirm the deepest population divergence in *Homo sapiens*.

-    * Sequenced 25 full genomes from Koe-San populations in southern Africa.
-Find that Koe-San have more genetic diversity than any other population and that 25% of variants are unique to Koe-San.
-      Evidence for selection at genes involved in immunity, the brain, sperm, diet, and muscle.
-Evidence of a decline in population size 100,000 years ago.

 1. [Immel et al. 2019.][immel19:biorxiv] Neolithic genomes reveal a distinct ancient HLA allele pool and population transformation in Europe.